Thomas L. Cleave: Post-military career

 Cleaves unique contribution to medical thought was his realisation that three mechanisms were at work when refined carbohydrates are eaten; fibre depletion, over-consumption and protein stripping, with over-consumption being the most serious.

 In 1969, Dr. Cleave brought public attention to the low amount of dietary fiber in modern diets that had become rich in processed ingredients.
 His work was bolstered by the supporting work of Dr. Denis Burkitt.

 Awards and honors

-In 1979, Cleave was awarded both the Harben gold medal of the Royal Institute of Public Health and Hygiene and the Gilbert Blane medal for naval medicine by the Royal College of Physicians and Surgeons.
+In 1976 Cleave was elected a Fellow of the Royal College of Physicians.
+In 1979 he was awarded both the Harben gold medal of the Royal Institute of Public Health and Hygiene and the Gilbert Blane medal for naval medicine by the Royal College of Physicians and Surgeons.
 Dr. Cleave was a 2009 inductee into the Orthomolecular Medicine Hall of Fame.